kiosion/kio.dev/src/content/posts/cycle-detection-on-a-graph-that-doesnt-exist-yet.md

 }
 ```

-The function walks up from the proposed parent along ancestor edges looking for the proposed child, with a depth bound layered in for the acyclic-but-pathological case where someone's nested fifty groups deep, since any traversal that walks the hierarchy in production pays the depth cost, and it's worth bounding once at insertion rather than discovering the problem the next time something OOMs at runtime.
+The function walks up from the proposed parent along ancestor edges looking for the proposed child, with a depth bound layered in for the acyclic-but-pathological case where someone's nested fifty groups deep.
+Any traversal that walks the hierarchy in production pays the depth cost, so it's worth bounding once at insertion rather than discovering the problem the next time something OOMs at runtime.

-What matters in this snippet isn't the DFS itself, which is just basic graph machinery, but that `checkInsert` doesn't know or care whether the `Store` it got is your real database, or a `Batch` populated from a request body, so the same call site validates a single new edge against persisted state and also validates an entire prospective graph against itself, depending only on what you hand it.
+The DFS is just basic graph machinery. `checkInsert` doesn't know or care whether the `Store` it got is your real database or a `Batch` populated from a request body, so the same call site validates a single new edge against persisted state and also validates an entire prospective graph against itself, depending only on what you hand it.

-The catchy framing for this whole thing is that you're validating a graph that doesn't yet exist, which is true enough, but the actual move isn't a more clever algorithm.
-It's making your validators agnostic to where the graph lives in the first place, and once that abstraction is there, prospective and persisted graphs become the same problem, single-edge inserts and entire bulk imports run through the same code, and they can stop being separate concerns.
+Once your validators are agnostic to where the graph lives, prospective and persisted graphs collapse into the same problem, single-edge inserts and entire bulk imports run through the same code, and the framing of "a graph that doesn't yet exist" just becomes a way of saying "a graph," since the validator can't tell the difference.